lasheendev/blog/content/posts/oracle-free-vps.md

 Under Networking, create or select a Virtual Cloud Network (VCN) with default settings.
 Ensure that the Assign a public IPv4 address option is selected.

-For the SSH option, you may create yourself using PuTTy or use the auto-generated one from Oracle, don't** forget to** save the SSH key** as you need it to remote to your server.
+For the SSH option, you may create yourself using PuTTy or use the auto-generated one from Oracle **don't forget to save the SSH key** as you need it to remote to your server.

 For the Boot Volume, you may input 200 GB as it is the highest possible you can use as an Always Free tier: